Trinity Washington University

 The logo is available in different formats for use by vendors from Timothy Russell, Associate Vice President, Creative Services.
-Please work with Our Print Specialist to send the appropriate file format that vendors will need to reproduce our logo at various sizes.
+Please contact him if you need assistance with the appropriate file format that vendors need to reproduce Trinity logo at various sizes.

 The Trinity Coat of Arms

 Trinity has one official Coat of Arms, which is not typically used on informal documents.
 It is regularly used on items such as diplomas, the commencement program, transcripts, major announcements, etc. As it is more formal, and difficult to reproduce due to its complexity, the coat of arms should not be used as a promotional graphic for specific departments or programs.
-It is only available directly from from Our Print Specialist or Timothy Russell, assistant vice president of online communications.
+It is only available directly from from Timothy Russell, Associate Vice President, Creative Services.

 The Trinity Coat of Arms was developed by M. Pierre de Chaignon de la Rose.
 In the center is an open book with gold-bound edges, bearing the motto of the university: Scientia Ancilla Fidei, or “Knowledge the Handmaid of Faith.”
 The open book is the symbol used for institutions of learning.
 The gold triangle, the book’s three clasps, the motto’s three words, and the three stars in top of the shield all reflect the name of the university.